 Reimbursement of employment costs is recognised in profit or loss.
 Disclosure of aid such as short-term debt facilities.

-IAS 36, Impairment of Assets Assess whether the impact of Covid-19 has potentially led to an asset impairment (tangible, intangibles and financial assets) – effectively Covid-19 is a trigger event that indicates an impairment review is required.
+IAS 36 Impairment of Assets Assess whether the impact of a pandemic has potentially led to an asset impairment (tangible, intangibles and financial assets) – effectively the pandemic is a trigger event that indicates an impairment review is required.

 Management may face significant challenges in preparing the budgets and forecasts necessary to estimate the recoverable amount of an asset (or CGU) because of decreased demand, business interruptions, cancelled orders and similar issues.